 Are beeswax and salt lamps on your wish list?
-If you haven’t already subscribed to my YouTube Channel, you might want to now.
-I’m starting a new series called “My Favorite Things” because as you know, I already share my favorite things with my friends and you guys are my friends!
-So, I wanted to share some of my favorite things with you.
+If you haven’t already subscribed to my YouTube Channel, what are you waiting for.
+I’m creating a few videos about “My Favorite Things” because I love share when I find something amazing or wonderful.
+So now I will some of my favorite things with you.

 I have a stack of stuff I have been wanting to show you but to start out, I am going to show you two things:

 I adore beeswax candles and I have to tell you how great they are.
 One, because the beekeeper who sold me these candles asked me to let him know what I thought about them but also, because I think this is a really important issue!
 I’ve had my salt lamps for several years, but I only recently started buying the beeswax candles.
 There’s a reason for that.